Skip to main content

 To get a sense of how an insurance company might value your case, make the following calculations:

-Check all that apply, then rate the severity of each checked injury on a scale of 1 (not serious) to 5 (catastrophic).
+To estimate your physical injury damages, check all that apply below.
+Then, rate the severity of each checked injury on a scale of 1 (not serious) to 5 (catastrophic).
 Don't worry about dollar amounts for these items:

 General Damages for Physical Injury